 Start small.
-The more in shape you become, the faster you can climb the mountain, but the same is true for conquering anxiety.
-Remember to challenge yourself, but avoid becoming overwhelmed.
+The more in-shape you become the faster you can climb the mountain.
+The same is true for conquering anxiety.
+Challenge yourself, but avoid becoming overwhelmed.

-- Decide how long you will practice the activity.
-Once you meet that goal, can you increase the time? - ↑ Celebrate each milestone.
-This is hard work, and you are doing it! - Don't give up!
-You can take breaks and rest for a little bit, but don't stop.
+- Decide where and how long you will practice the activity.
+Once you meet that goal, can you increase the challenge? - ↑ Celebrate each milestone.
+This is hard work.
+You're doing it! - ↑ Don't give up!
+You can take breaks and rest for a bit, but don't stop.
 Keep trying, even when the work gets really hard.
 You can do it!